Dancing with the Stars (Australian TV series) season 11

-The eleventh season of Dancing with the Stars premiered on Sunday 8 May 2011 at 6:30 pm on Channel Seven.
+The eleventh season of the Australian Dancing with the Stars premiered on 8 May 2011 on Channel Seven.
 Daniel MacPherson and Sonia Kruger returned as hosts, along with judges Todd McKenney and Helen Richey.
 Australian dancer Joshua Horner joined the judging panel as a replacement for Mark Wilson.
-My Kitchen Rules presenter Manu Feildel and his partner, Alana Patience, won the competition over model Haley Bracken.
-Alana is the first professional to win the competition twice, having won the prior season with Rob Palmer.

-Background

-The cast for the season were revealed in early April 2011, along with their professional partners.
-During this time, it was announced that Mark Wilson was dumped from the judging panel by the Seven Network.
-On 29 April 2011, it was announced that Australian dancer Joshua Horner would replace Wilson as a judge.
-The season premiered on 8 May 2011 at 6:30pm on Channel Seven.
+My Kitchen Rules presenter Manu Feildel and Alana Patience were announced as the winners on 10 July 2011, while model Haley Bracken and Aric Yegudkin finished in second place, and singer Damien Leith and Melanie Hooper finished in third.

 Couples

+This season featured eleven celebrity contestants.
+The cast for the season was revealed in early April.

-Scoring Chart
+Scoring chart

-Red numbers indicate the lowest score for each week.

-Green numbers indicate the highest score for each week.